-Medial collateral ligament (MCL)and lateral collateral ligament complex (LCL) provide support to the outer knee and keep the tibia from moving inward or outward relative to the femur.
+The medial collateral ligament (MCL) and the lateral collateral ligament complex (LCL) provide support along the inner and outer sides of the knee and keep the tibia from bending inward (medially) or outward (laterally) relative to the femur.

 - R.I.C.E. (rest, ice, compression, and elevation) in the acute phase of injury.

 - Anti-inflammatory drugs (NSAIDs) to help with pain.

 - Physical therapy exercises

 - Even grade III MCL tears may heal.
 In certain circumstances, your surgeon may recommend surgical repair to restore function.

 Healing of collateral ligament sprains typically takes from four to six weeks, depending on the severity of injury.